State of the Damien Center

 In 2019, after receiving extensive feedback from clients, stakeholders, and staff members, there was a general consensus - the existing Damien Center brand did not capture the organization’s identity.
 Our friends at Young & Laramore collaborated with our team to identify a new logo and brand identity that spoke to the Damien Center as it stands in 2020 - diverse, client focused, and community driven.

-With a new brand identity comes a new website, and we are excited to provide you with a sneak peak of the new Damien Center website - arriving later this summer!
+With a new brand identity comes a new website, and we are excited to provide you with a sneak peak of the new Damien Center website - arriving later this fall!